Azure/vscode-remote-try-bicep/README.md

 ## Quick Start: VSCode Remote
 1. Clone the repository.
-1. Configure the development environment by installing VSCode and the "Remote - Containers" extension.
+1. Configure the development environment by installing VSCode and the "Dev Containers" extension or "Remote Development" extension pack.
 [Quick start docs here](https://code.visualstudio.com/docs/remote/containers-tutorial).
 1. Open the repository in VSCode
 1. [`CTRL+SHIFT+P` then type `Reopen in container`](https://code.visualstudio.com/docs/remote/containers#_getting-started) to open the devcontainer in VSCode.
 1. [Open a terminal in VSCode with `CTRL+SHIFT+P` -> `Terminal: Create new integrated terminal`](https://code.visualstudio.com/docs/remote/containers#_opening-a-terminal).
 We'll use this to run Bicep commands.